-Many northwest Georgia counties opting out of early voting saturday
+Many Northwest Georgia counties opting out of early voting Saturday

 Besides being too close to Thanksgiving and lack of staffing, Pless believes those counties do not have time to get the polls together in such short notice.

-"There just want enough time, I mean this was a decision that was made just a week prior to, and that week prior to is also a holiday week, a lot of people are off this week or they get off Wednesday prior to Thanksgiving," said Pless.
+"There just wasn't enough time.
+I mean this was a decision that was made just a week prior to, and that week prior to is also a holiday week.
+A lot of people are off this week or they get off Wednesday prior to Thanksgiving," said Pless.

 Pless says the ruling has brought to light the ambiguity of the voting law and assumes changes will be coming.